Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Discussion

-In the Sb-rich composition with x=1.72, SD and SJc are comparable to each other.
-For MnSb$_2$Te$_4$, magnetization saturates in a field of 3\,kOe ay 2\,K. The critical composition where the spin flop transition disappears is in 1.72$<$x$<$2.
-Above the critical Sb content, SJc/SD is smaller than 2/z required for the spin flop transition, and therefore, magnetization saturates directly with increasing field.
+In the Sb-rich composition around x=1.72, SD and SJc are comparable to each other.
+For MnSb$_2$Te$_4$, magnetization saturates in a field of 3\,kOe at 2\,K. The critical composition where the spin flop transition disappears is in 1.72$<$x$\leq$2.
+Above x=1.72, SJc/SD is smaller than 2/z required for the spin flop transition, and therefore, magnetization saturates directly with increasing field.
+As shown in Fig.\,\ref{SDSJc-1}, SD is one order of magnitude larger than SJc for MnSb$_2$Te$_4$.
 The magnitude of interlayer coupling relative to the single ion anisotropy determines the different magnetic properties between MnSb$_2$Te$_4$ and MnBi$_2$Te$_4$.
 We noticed that for MnSb$_2$Te$_4$, the SJc and SD estimated here are different from our DFT calculations.
-This indicates that Sb doping has complex effect on the magnetic interactions and the magnetic structure of MnSb$_2$Te$_4$ may not be a simple A-type antiferromagnetism.
+This indicates that Sb doping has complex effect on the magnetic interactions and/or the magnetic structure of MnSb$_2$Te$_4$ may not be a simple A-type antiferromagnetism.

 The spin gap can be calculated as $\bigtriangleup$=2SD$\sqrt{zSJc/SD+1}$.
 Figure\,\ref{SDSJc-1} also shows the doping dependence of spin gap.
-The spin gap in MnBi$_2$Te$_4$ is about 0.4\,meV and it decreases with increasing Sb content to about 0.05\,meV in MnSb$_2$Te$_4$.
+The spin gap in MnBi$_2$Te$_4$ is about 0.45\,meV and it decreases with increasing Sb content to about 0.15\,meV for x=1.72.
+Above x=1.72, the spin gap slightly increases to 0.20\,meV for MnSb$_2$Te$_4$.
 These need to be confirmed experimentally by, for example, inelastic neutron scattering.

 With the knowledge of SD and SJc, the magnetic field required to saturate magnetization when field is applied perpendicular to the \textit{c}-axis can be calculated as g$\mu_B$H$_c^*$=2(zSJc+SD).
-As shown in Figure\,\ref{Hcab-1}, the calculated and measured critical fields agree well.
+As shown in Figure\,\ref{Hcab-1}, the calculated and measured critical fields agree well for all compositions.